Continuing with Technical SEO

 Redirect are needed to ensure a user’s journey is not interrupted and they can find the desired content on your website.

-You will need to ensure the content a user or search engine is being redirect to is relevant to page that is no longer accessible.
+You will need to ensure the content a user or search engine is being redirected to is relevant to the page that is no longer accessible.

 Review your redirects